Woman smiling and leaning on desk.

 How much does errors and omissions insurance cost?

-Most tech business owners choose tech E&O, which has a median cost of $59 per month, or $708 per year.
+Errors and omissions insurance has an average cost of $61 per month, or $735 per year.
 But you could pay more or less depending on your risks.

 • Your location